 SEO and conversion rate optimization (CRO) are both very important, but are quite different, like Ying and Yang.
 Unfortunately, many people still don’t know all the differences, and why it’s important to do both for their website.

-To help everyone understand this and eliminate any confusion, I have created an article explaining the differences and why it’s important for online businesses to perform both to really increase their website sales or leads.
+To help everyone understand this and eliminate any confusion, I have created an article explaining the differences and why it’s important for online businesses to perform both to significantly increase their website sales.

 To begin understanding and clarifying the differences, let’s start with some definitions of CRO and SEO.